 Train Strikes Truck in NY, Killing Driver: Root Cause?

-I came across this article today, describing an accident where a passenger train struck a tractor trailer truck last month.
+I came across this article today describing an accident where a passenger train struck a tractor-trailer truck last month.
 The driver of the truck was killed, although no passengers or crew on the train were injured.
-There is a news report with video here.

 Not a lot more detail here, but (being TapRooT® trained!)
 I have a lot of further questions I would be interested in asking:

-– What is the timing on the gates?
-Later in the news report, the video shows the gates coming down as an engine is crossing the road.
-This may be due to the fact that the engine may have been in the process of switching out the damaged engine, but this timing is definitely a question.
+- What is the timing of the gates?
+Later in the news report, the video shows the gates coming down as an engine crosses the road.
+This may be due to the fact that the engine may have been in the process of switching out a damaged engine, but this timing is definitely a question.

 - Was this driver in a hurry?

-– Was weather a factor (lots of snow and ice is visible)?
+- Was weather a factor (lots of snow and ice)?

-What other questions do you have for this accident?
+What other questions do you have about this accident?
 A SnapCharT® would be EXTREMELY helpful here to really understand what was going on.

 It’s too easy to assign “driver error” as the root cause of this accident.
 I’m sure the driver didn’t intentionally pull out in front of a train.
 What was really going on in this case?